 Drive to Monterey, Chill Out at Fisherman’s Wharf and Get In-N-Out

-From Yosemite Valley, it’s a 4-hour drive (without breaks) to Monterey, a scenic coastal city.
-To unwind for the night, stroll around the historical Fisherman’s Wharf.
-You can visit the quirky knick-knack shops, and/or help yourself to the free clam chowder samples that many seafood restaurants dish out. 😉
+From Yosemite Valley, it’s a four-hour drive (without breaks) to Monterey, a scenic coastal city.
+To unwind for the night, stroll around the historic Fisherman’s Wharf.
+You can visit the quirky knick-knack shops, and help yourself to the free clam chowder samples that many seafood restaurants dish out. 😉

 Address: #1 Old, Fishermans Wharf, Monterey, CA 93940